 Use realistic pictures of kids with disabilities to teach acceptance and understanding.

-Sometimes it can be difficult to understand this disability, but by reading this book they will know what to look for and how to treat others that are on the spectrum.
+Sometimes it can be difficult to understand this disability, but by reading this book, they will know what to look for and how to treat others who are on the spectrum.

-What abilities do your little learners hold?
+What abilities do your little learners have?
 Can they play the piano?
 Spell a long word?
 Or maybe they can whistle.
-This book helps kids find their unique ability while appreciating other’s skills.
+This book helps kids find their unique abilities while appreciating other people’s skills.

-Don’t forget to stop on by the Favorite Diversity Tools and Toys for Preschool and Kindergarten Post for even more ways and ideas on how to diversify your classroom.
+Don’t forget to check out my Favorite Diversity Tools and Toys for Preschool and Kindergarten List for even more ways and ideas on how to ensure every child and family is represented in the classroom.